-REMI GIROMELLA

-Pure For The Future
+REMI GIROMELLA Pure For The Future

-Growing up in Paris before leaving to study in Malaysia and working at The Datai Langkawi, Remi quickly rose up the ranks to become Director of Quality Control and Improvement.
+Growing up in Paris before leaving to study in Malaysia and working at The Datai Langkawi, Remi rose up the ranks to become Director of Quality Control and Improvement.
 At the resort, Remi is responsible for ensuring all departments adhere to and meet the quality and standards set, which includes inspecting the largest frameworks of the resort down to its smallest details.
-With his passion and commitment to the environment, Remi has also been appointed to lead all sustainability operations within the resort many of which have been groundbreaking for the hospitality industry in the region.
-This includes reusing, reducing, recycling and upcycling waste through many new initiatives at The Garden, The Lab, Sorting Centre, Recycling Centre and Bottling Plant that are all located within The Datai Langkawi - all of which groomed him to become the perfect leader for Pure For The Future, and expand his scope to include The Els Club Teluk Datai, as well as forge new sustainability-driven partnerships within the community.
+With his passion and commitment to the environment, Remi has also been appointed to lead all sustainability operations within the resort, many of which have been groundbreaking for the hospitality industry in the region.
+This includes reusing, reducing, recycling and upcycling waste through many new initiatives at The Garden, The Lab, Sorting Centre, Recycling Centre and Bottling Plant that are all located within The Datai Langkawi - which groomed him to become the perfect leader for Pure For The Future.

-AHMAD MUKHRIS MAHADZIR

-Fish For The Future
+AHMAD MUKHRIS MAHADZIR Fish For The Future

-Hailing from a family of aviators, Mukhris was the first member to eschew the skies for the ocean after watching the 1975 film 'Jaws' at a young age.
+Hailing from a family of aviators, Mukhris was the first member to eschew the skies for the ocean after watching the 1975 film Jaws at a young age.
 In 2015, he graduated with a Bachelor of Science in Marine Biology from Victoria University of Wellington, New Zealand.
-He began his career with an internship in 2016 at The Datai Langkawi as a Naturalist under the tutelage of The Datai Pledge Chief Advisor, Irshad Mobarak and then Head Naturalist at The Datai Langkawi, Dev Abdullah.
+He began his career with an internship in 2016 at The Datai Langkawi as a Naturalist under the tutelage of The Datai Pledge Chief Advisor, Irshad Mobarak and then Head Naturalist at The Datai Langkawi.
 After a spell at wildlife and nature tour company Junglewalla, he rejoined The Datai Langkawi in 2021.
 As a Senior Marine Biologist, Mukhris loves to share his knowledge and experience with guests as well as work with the local community, governing bodies as well as non-governmental organisations on research projects.
-He is passionate about creating awareness on the importance of marine ecosystems and on improving the welfare of people and nature alike whose livelihoods depend on the ocean.
+He is passionate about creating awareness on the importance of marine ecosystems and on improving the welfare of people whose livelihoods depend on the ocean.